tmakatos/linux/Documentation/virt/kvm/api.rst

 the kernel will ignore the length of guest write and may get a faster vmexit.
 The speedup may only apply to specific architectures, but the ioeventfd will work anyway.

+With KVM_IOEVENTFD_FLAG_POST_WRITE, the value being written is copied to the userspace address specified by post_addr, and the eventfd is signaled.
+The copy is guaranteed to complete before the eventfd is signaled, so a userspace reader that wakes on the eventfd will observe the written value.
+When multiple vCPUs write to the same ioeventfd concurrently, the value at post_addr reflects one of the writes.
+If the copy to post_addr fails (e.g. the memory has been unmapped), the eventfd is not signaled and the write is reported to userspace as a regular MMIO/PIO exit.

 4.60 KVM_DIRTY_TLB
 ------------------